 The 2013 NPR interview reflects Allman's analysis of how that operation led to the demise of the 9.31 permit program in 2011.
 Two weeks after the operation concluded, he met with the US Attorney for Northern California Melinda Haag, the FBI supervisor of Northern California, four other sheriffs, and four district attorneys to brief them on the program.
-Two months after the meeting, in which Haag's office (according to NPR) claimed to rebuke Allman for running a program that wasn't consistent with federal law, the Sheriff received notification from federal authorities that they were raiding one of the first farmers who had signed up for the program, Matt Cohen.
+Two months after the meeting, in which Haag's office (according to NPR) claimed to rebuke Allman for running a program that wasn't consistent with federal law, the Sheriff received notification from federal authorities that they were raiding Matt Cohen, a strong advocate for regulation and one of the first farmers who had signed up for the permit program.

-In the NPR piece, Mendocino County Supervisor John McCowan expressed the theory that when Federal law enforcement came to Mendocino for Full Court Press, they didn't like what they saw and wanted to prevent other counties from emulating the program.
-McCowan said: "I do have it on good authority that the federal attorney and others were actually getting calls saying, 'We understand what Mendocino County is doing is working very well.
-How do we do that?""
+In the NPR piece, Mendocino County Supervisor John McCowen expressed the theory that when Federal law enforcement came to Mendocino for Full Court Press, they didn't like what they saw and wanted to prevent other counties from emulating the program.
+McCowen said: "I do have it on good authority that the federal attorney and others were actually getting calls saying, 'We understand what Mendocino County is doing is working very well.
+How do we do that?"